sjteresi/Blueberry_Network_Rewiring/README.md

 ## Miscellaneous:
 - `exp_table_melanie.py`: Generates an FPKM table of a blueberry gene and its syntelog.
+This was done to assist my co-author Melanie with data interpretation.
 	- Inputs: Parent path of FPKM table, parent path of syntelog table, output directory
 	- Outputs: Saves FPKM table as a tsv.

-## Python Requirements:
-We used Pip to manage our Python packages in a virtual environment.
-Python package version control information can be found at `requirements/common.txt`.

 # Methods Descriptions:
 ## Ortholog Identification